Guest-journey software comparison · 2026

 What about Akia's SMS depth versus Guestivo?

 Akia's SMS-first design is genuinely strong; deliverability and shortcode handling have been the focus of the product for years.
-Guestivo also runs SMS via standard gateways (Twilio, MessageBird) and covers the same workflows, but properties whose entire guest journey hinges on SMS edge cases (campaign-level messaging, large-volume blasts) should verify the Guestivo gateway integration matches the Akia setup before cutover.
+Guestivo's shipped baseline is in-app live chat and email, with SMS gateway use requiring verification during the demo.
+Properties whose entire guest journey hinges on SMS edge cases (campaign-level messaging, large-volume blasts) should treat Akia as the safer SMS-specialist choice.

 How this compares to other alternatives